 - Punitive damages.
 Although rare, punitive damages may arise in medical malpractice claims involving gross negligence, intent to harm, or reckless behaviors on the part of the defendant.
 The courts may see fit to award punitive damages as a means of punishing the defendant for particularly blatant disregard for a patient’s safety.
 For example, if a surgeon operated while under the influence of drugs and severely harmed a patient, the courts may award punitive damages as punishment.

 Like many states, West Virginia has laws that place caps – or limits – on the damages an injured party can receive in a medical malpractice claim.
 These caps are $250,000 per occurrence on non-economic damages and $500,000 if the malpractice resulted in catastrophic injuries or wrongful death.
-There is, however, no cap on economic damages in medical malpractice cases so ask your Charleston personal injury lawyer for specifics.
+There is, however, no cap on economic damages in medical malpractice cases so ask your Charleston, WV personal injury lawyer for specifics.